-The Nomination Committee and the Board annually review and assess the retiring directors' performance before recommendation is made to the shareholders for consideration and approval.
-The Nomination Committee also evaluates the Independent Directors based on their capacity and commitment, to ensure that they provide independent judgement and will always act in the best interests of the Company as a whole.
-The profiles of Directors are set out in the Annual Report for shareholders to refer to before making an informed decision on the appointment and re-appointment of a director.
+The Nomination Committee and the Board annually review and assess the retiring directors' performance before recommendation is made to the shareholders for their re-election and approval.
+The Fit and Proper Policy which is adopted during the year also serves as guidance for the Nomination Committee and the Board in reviewing the Directors who are seeking for re-election.
+The Nomination Committee evaluates the Independent Directors based on their capacity and commitment, to ensure that they provide independent judgement and will always act in the best interests of the Company as a whole.
+The profiles of Directors are set out in the Annual Report for shareholders to refer to before making an informed decision on the appointment and re-appointment of a Director.
 These includes their age, position, education background, working experience, directorships in other companies, any conflicts of interest and their shareholdings in the Company.